engity-com/bifroest/docs/reference/authorization/oidc.md

 Authorizes a requesting user via [OpenID Connect (OIDC)](https://openid.net/developers/how-connect-works/).

 There is no need that the actual user exists in any way on the host machine of Bifröst.
-Even if the [local environment](../environment/local.md) is used together with [`createIfAbsent`](../environment/local.md#linux-property-createIfAbsent-evaluation) and [`updateIfDifferent`](../environment/local.md#linux-property-updateIfDifferent-evaluation) set to `true` it will create/update the users; therefore no need of tools like Puppet or Ansible are required.
+Even if the [local environment](../environment/local.md) is used together with [`createIfAbsent`](../environment/local.md#linux-property-createIfAbsent-evaluation) and [`updateIfDifferent`](../environment/local.md#linux-property-updateIfDifferent-evaluation) set to `true` it will create/update the users.
+There is no need for tools like Puppet or Ansible.

-As a result this enables in an easy way SSO for big, but also smaller organizations; see [use cases for more details](../../usecases.md).
+This provides an easy way for SSO in all types of organizations, small or big.
+See [use cases for more details](../../usecases.md).

-Currently, there the following flow of OpenID Connect is supported:
+Currently the following flow of OpenID Connect is supported:

 * [Device Auth](#device-auth)